nickrstewarttds/AugustPlayground/README.md

 # AugustPlayground

-This is not a playground for the August SDET intake to mess around in!
+This is not a game for the August SDET intake to mess around in!

 If you want to add stuff to this amazing repo, you need to make your own branch and start a Pull Request telling me why it's worth including your branch!